By Evan Christensen · Owner, The Barn Door Hardware Store

 Not sure whether your door needs an extra roller?

-Email us at info@thebarndoorhardwarestore.com with your door width, door material, and which hanger style you're planning — we'll tell you whether a third roller is recommended and make sure the order is configured correctly.
+Email us at info@thebarndoorhardwarestore.com with your door width, door material, and which hanger style you're planning — we'll tell you whether a third roller is needed for your door and make sure the order is configured correctly.
 Available 7 days a week.